1. Q: Where is your Club based?

 16. Q: Can I come to the Club to try it out before I become a member?

 A: This is fine.
-Anyone can come to up to 5 training sessions paying £2 per session as a guest before deciding if they wish to become a full member (junior or senior, as appropriate).
-The fee needs to be paid to the coach of the group you join at the start of the session.
+Anyone can come to up to 5 training sessions paying £2.20 per session as a guest ( book and pay for your sessions HERE before deciding if they wish to become a full member (junior or senior, as appropriate).

 17. Q: What type of kit do I need?

 A: We recommend a suitable pair of trainers and lightweight clothes.
 To ensure that you have a suitable pair of trainers, it can be worth investing in a treadmill test and seeking professional advice.
 In addition to suitable trainers, we recommend that juniors bring a drink of water and a waterproof top.
 In colder weather we recommend wearing layers, so that outer layers (such as rain jackets) can be removed.
 Personal preference and temperature will dictate whether shorts, ¾ length or full length lycra tights are appropriate, and the more technical wickaway t-shirts or vests (depending on the weather) may be worth investing in.
 For females, a good quality sports bra is also recommended.
 In the autumn and winter when it may be dark, we advise all non-track runners to wear high visibility items.
 The Club has a stock of high vis gilets which it lends out on training nights.
-The Club also currently stocks vests with the LMAC logo in a range of sizes for both juniors and adults which can be purchased during training sessions – currently £15 per vest.
+The Club also has a range of kits including vests with the LMAC logo in a range of sizes for both juniors and adults which can be purchased online HERE .
 These are required if an athlete represents the Club.

 18. Q: Do I have to wear a Club vest?